logankilpatrick/wgschool/content/vis-menu.md

 [ZIP file](https://owncloud.westgrid.ca/index.php/s/yG9xbsYLbLymvdZ/download) with all slides (single PDF combining all chapters), sample datasets and scripts.

+**Instructor**: Alex Razoumov (WestGrid)

+**Level**: beginner

+**Prerequisites**: This is an introductory course, no prior visualization experience is required.

+**Laptop software**: Please [install ParaView](https://www.paraview.org/download) on your laptop, and make sure you can start it before the course.
+We will provide all sample data and codes for the exercises.
+Let us know if you want to try loading your own dataset into ParaView.
+No need to install Plotly on your laptop -- we will have it installed on our remote cluster.

 **June-04**
 {{< zoom >}}
 <b>9am-10am Pacific</b> In this session, I will introduce myself, will review the program for today and